WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 Employers are responsible for the health and safety of their staff when they are at work.
-If your business employs more than one person, it’s a legal requirement to have employers liability insurance.
+If your business employs more than one person, it’s a legal requirement to have an employers’ liability insurance policy in place.

-Its purpose is to cover the cost of any claims a staff member might make for being injured or ill as a result of their employment.
-Employers liability policies protect your business against the costs of medical treatment, compensation, and any related legal fees.
+For many businesses, this means employers’ liability insurance is compulsory.
+So, what does employers’ liability insurance cover?
+By definition, employers’ liability covers the cost of any claims a staff member might make for being injured or ill as a result of their employment.
+Employers’ liability policies also protect your business against the costs of medical treatment, compensation, and any related legal fees, meaning your company will be as protected as possible.

 WHO NEEDS EMPLOYERS' LIABILITY INSURANCE?

-If you have more than one employee, you need employers liability cover.
-Some employers may be exempt from taking employers liability policies if:
+We sometimes get asked, ‘do I need employers’ liability insurance?’.
+If you have more than one employee, it is compulsory for you to have employers’ liability cover.
+However, some employers may be exempt from taking out employers’ liability policies if:

 - Your employees are based abroad